 The Reading Recovery scheme is a computer-based programme to support literacy.
 During afternoon registration a group of identified students use the age appropriate Lexia computer programme to improve reading, spelling, and comprehension.

-SEN Literacy Skills Group
+Literacy Skills Group

 Literacy skills groups run for years 7, 8 and 9 wherever a need is identified.

 Skills covered in these sessions can include:

 - Reading (stories/plays)

 - Speaking (retelling stories, being able to justify an opinion, telling a story in chronological order)

 - Listening ( listening, understanding and remembering what someone else says)